 Vermont Afterschool Inc. developed a statewide initiative designed to enhance social-emotional learning (SEL) and resilience for children and youth.
 Our work has mostly focused on professional development for afterschool providers and youth development workers, with a trauma-informed lens.

 Youth Resiliency Project

-Vermont Afterschool’s Youth Resiliency Project is focused on supporting afterschool and out-of-school time programs and professionals in helping children and youth to build resilience and social emotional learning (SEL) skills.
-This project fits into our larger SEL work with specific goals designed to create lasting culture change:
+Since 2018, the Youth Resiliency Project at Vermont Afterschool has focused on supporting afterschool and out-of-school time programs and professionals to help children and youth build resiliency and social emotional learning (SEL) skills.
+Our goals for this project have been to:

+This project fits into our larger SEL work with specific goals designed to create lasting culture change.
 We are grateful to the Northfield Savings Bank Foundation for their support of the Youth Resiliency Project.

 Lives in the Balance (Dr. Ross Greene’s approach)